Techtonica/curriculum/dev-tools/dot-profile.md

 Save & open a new Terminal window or `source ~/.zshrc` to reload this.
 Notice how the prompt now displays something simliar to `david@Davids-MacBook-Pro` now.

-(Optional:) More info on - (Moving to zsh: Customizing the zsh Prompt)[https://scriptingosx.com/2019/07/moving-to-zsh-06-customizing-the-zsh-prompt/].
+(Optional:) More info on - [Moving to zsh: Customizing the zsh Prompt](https://scriptingosx.com/2019/07/moving-to-zsh-06-customizing-the-zsh-prompt/).

 ### Common Mistakes & Misconceptions